DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 **Before the conquest:**

-- Egyptian pharaohs claimed to be living gods
+- Egyptian pharaohs claimed to be living Reges (echoes of the administrator-class, **The Reges**)
 - Mesopotamian kings claimed divine parentage
-- Hittite Reges claimed descent from storm gods
+- Hittite Reges claimed descent from storm Reges (echoes of **The Reges**)
-- Mycenaean kings claimed descent from Zeus and other Olympians
+- Mycenaean kings claimed descent from Zeus and other Olympians (cultural echoes of **The Reges**)

 **After the conquest:**

 - New Reges claimed divine appointment, not divine descent
-- Emphasis on being "chosen" by distant, invisible gods
+- Emphasis on being "chosen" by distant, invisible Reges
 - Systematic rejection of claims to divine bloodlines
 - Installation of human intermediaries rather than hybrid Reges